Main content

 • Employment

-Applicable for international students who meet the requirements according to §8 (nationality) BAföG
+Applicable to international students who meet the requirements of §8 (nationality) BAföG

 • who are married to a German citizen and live with them in Germany.